exponea/exponea-android-sdk/Documentation/android-sdk.md

 ## What is the Exponea Android SDK?

-The Exponea Android SDK allows you to integrate your mobile application with Bloomreach Engagement and track your customers' behavior in your app.
-Integrating the SDK in your app will enable you to track events and customer properties, send push notifications, and display in-app messages and content blocks.
+The Exponea Android SDK allows you to integrate your mobile application with Bloomreach.
+Integrate directly with an Engagement project or via [Data hub Event Streams](https://documentation.bloomreach.com/data-hub/docs/event-streams) to track your customers' behavior in your app.
+Integrating the SDK into your app enables you to track events and customer properties, send push notifications, and display in-app messages and content blocks.
 The SDK is [available as open source on GitHub](https://github.com/exponea/exponea-android-sdk) for maximum transparency and includes an [Example app for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-example-app) you can use as a reference implementation.

 > ❗️